-A dental crown can serve various purposes and is one of the most commonly used dental restorations.
+A dental crown can serve various purposes and is one of the most common dental restorations.
 Dental crowns in Los Altos, CA can resolve restorative and cosmetic concerns with lasting, stable results.
 Dr. Ken Schweifler places beautiful ceramic crowns in our dentist office for a natural-looking result.

 Dental crowns can fix:

-- Damaged teeth: teeth that are chipped or cracked.
+- Damaged teeth: For example, chipped teeth or cracked teeth.

 - Decayed teeth: Larger cavities may need a dental crown to maintain tooth structure for the long term.

-- Misshapen teeth: a tooth that is oddly shaped but not affecting the bite can be made to blend with your smile.
+- Misshapen teeth: Your dentist can blend an oddly shaped tooth, not affecting the bite, with your smile.

-- Discolored tooth: a tooth that is stained or discolored and not responsive to teeth whitening can be brightened permanently with a crown.
+- Discolored tooth: Your dentist can brighten a stained tooth that’s not responsive to teeth whitening with a crown.

-- Post root canal: a dental crown is often placed after a root canal to strengthen and support the tooth.
+- Post root canal: A dentist places a dental crown after a root canal to strengthen and support the tooth.

-- Dental implant: a dental crown is the final restoration piece for a single dental implant and is placed after the post has healed within the gums and bone.
+- Dental implant: A dental crown is one of the final restoration pieces for a single dental implant.

 Dental Crowns in Los Altos

 We place metal-free crowns with the goal of providing dental care solutions that are supportive of both oral and overall health and well-being.
 Metal-free dental crowns offer many benefits to patients with damaged teeth.
 If you are in need of a dental crown in the Los Altos, CA, area, you may want to consider these key benefits:

 - Long-lasting solution: Composite dental crowns can last many years with proper maintenance and care.

 - Cost: Generally, composite dental crowns cost less than traditional dental crowns.

-- Natural-looking results: Composite crowns can be color-matched and designed to blend seamlessly with your existing teeth.
+- Natural-looking results: Composite crowns can match the color of your tooth and blend seamlessly with your existing teeth.

-- Reduce tooth sensitivity: Patients have a lower risk of experience sensitivity to hot and cold foods and beverages.
+- Reduce tooth sensitivity: Patients have a lower risk of sensitivity to hot and cold foods and beverages.

 About the dental crown procedure